 Get information on contract emissions

-[Party B] agrees to measure, manage and report on the scope [1 and 2] [and 3] emissions related to [activities governed by the agreement] in accordance with [The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, as amended periodically].
+[Party B] agrees to measure, manage and report on the scope [1 and 2] [and 3] emissions related to [activities governed by the agreement] in accordance with [The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, as amended or replaced periodically].

 [Party B] shall reduce the scope [1 and 2] [and 3] emissions relating to the activities governed by the agreement by [●] percent every year.
 This: